 Email newsletters take time to build.
 You need to attract people to your website and encourage them to sign up.
 Once they have done so you need to regularly send useful and interesting newsletters.
 This is all part of building trust and establishing your reputation.

 Then, when the time comes, you can use your email newsletter to promote your business.

-Sign up for my email newsletter (and receive three free ebooks!) here.
+Sign up for my email newsletter here.

 Does creating your own photography website sound like a lot of work?
 In some ways it is, and the next lessons in the series will explore some of the options you have when it comes to creating websites.
 For example, I’ve mentioned WordPress several times during this article, but there are other services you can use (like Squarespace) that make the design process easier and don’t require as much technical knowledge.